SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Resources/Get-AzureRmADApplication.md

 ```

 ### -IdentifierUri
-The identifierUri of the application.
+Unique identifier Uri of the application to fetch.

 ```yaml
 Type: String